MAINTAINING A HOME

 Get your insurance in order

-If you have a Suncorp Home and Contents Insurance policy, you can check online or download the Suncorp Insurance App to your phone to make sure it's current.
+If you have a Suncorp Home and Contents Insurance policy, you can check online or download the Suncorp Insurance App to your phone to make sure your policy is current, and your insured amount is sufficient.
 Your Certificate of Insurance includes your policy details, including your amount of cover, cover type and any optional covers you’ve selected.

 Please read your Product Disclosure Statement (PDS) carefully.
 You may also find the Suncorp Home & Contents Insurance Guide helpful in understanding your cover.